 Apple cider vinegar has been around for a long time.
 Its use dates back thousands of years.
 It’s been used for detoxification, treating pneumonia, and weight loss.
-Some claim that ancient Greek physician Hippocrates used it to cure a host of ailments.
+Some claim that the ancient Greek physician Hippocrates used it to cure a host of ailments.

 When it comes to weight loss, the apple cider vinegar diet isn’t like a lot of the others on the market.
 All it requires is adding a little bit of apple cider vinegar to your (hopefully already) sensible diet.

-"Recommendations vary, but sensible approaches involve either drinking several teaspoons of apple cider vinegar before meals and/or adding apple cider vinegar to meals," explains Jaimi Ellison, personal trainer and president of Santa Cruz Core in California.
-"Apple cider vinegar can be incorporated into the diet in a balanced and sustainable way, integrating this valuable substance into your nutrition."
+“Recommendations vary, but sensible approaches involve either drinking several teaspoons of apple cider vinegar before meals and/or adding apple cider vinegar to meals,” explains Jaimi Jansen (formerly Jaime Ellison), personal trainer and president of Santa Cruz CORE Fitness + Rehab in California.
+“Apple cider vinegar can be incorporated into the diet in a balanced and sustainable way, integrating this valuable substance into your nutrition.”

 So how does apple cider vinegar help people lose weight?

-"Apple cider vinegar accelerates the body's ability to break down and derive nutrients from fats and protein efficiently and quickly from the digestive system, which means a faster metabolism and more vitality," says Ellison.
+“Apple cider vinegar accelerates the body’s ability to break down and derive nutrients from fats and protein efficiently and quickly from the digestive system, which means a faster metabolism and more vitality,” says Jansen.

 Both apple cider vinegar and raw apples contain the fiber pectin.
 There is evidence to suggest that fibers like pectin can increase a person’s sense of fullness after they eat it, which lowers their desire to overeat or compulsively snack.

 Not all experts are convinced.
 There is very little evidence to prove the claims that apple cider vinegar actually helps to burn fat and increase weight loss.
 Katherine Zeratsky, RD, LD, health expert at the Mayo Clinic, says losing weight on the apple cider vinegar diet “isn’t likely.”

 In a 2014 review, researchers found that while there is some evidence that vinegars can help with hyperglycemia and obesity, there is no evidence that it positively affects metabolism.
 However, one 2016 study done on rats showed an improvement in satiation (fullness), cholesterol, and blood sugar after taking apple cider vinegar.
 This preliminary study indicated that “metabolic disorders caused by a high fat diet are thwarted by taking apple cider vinegar.”